MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 ---
 title: Orchestrator Integration Toolkit Overview
 description: This article describes the enhanced features of the Orchestrator Integration Toolkit that is used to create new integrations for Orchestrator.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+manager: mkluck
 ms.date: 08/22/2023
 ms.prod: system-center
 ms.technology: orchestrator
 ms.topic: article
+ms.author: jsuri
 ms.custom: UpdateFrequency.5, engagement-fy24
 ---